 Vince McMahon wasn’t brought up by his father, Vince Sr. His father left the family when McMahon was only a baby taking his eldest son Rod with him.
-It wasn’t until Vince Jr. was 12 years old before he was given the chance to meet and get to know his father.
+It wasn’t until Vince Jr. was 12 years old before he was given a chance to meet and get to know his father.

 “When I met my dad, I fell in love with him.
 We got very, very close, but we both knew we could never go back.” – Vince McMahon

-If there was one autobiography we’d like to see printed, it would be one from by Vince McMahon.
+If there were one autobiography we’d like to see printed, it would be one from by Vince McMahon.
 One of the closest we have ever got to a candid, tell-all from McMahon was in his interview with Playboy Magazine in 2001.

 “When I was 12 or a little older, living with my grandmother on my mom’s side, my father and his mother came to visit.
 I must have behaved myself because I got invited up to be with him.

 “It’s funny how you don’t know what you’re missing if you never had it.

 “Then, when I met my dad, I fell in love with him.
 We got very, very close, but we both knew we could never go back.
 There’s a tendency to try to play catch-up, but you can’t.
 You missed those years.
 There would always be something missing between us, but there was no reason to discuss it.
 I was grateful for the chance to spend time with him.

 “I loved wrestling from the day I saw it.
 The characters!
 But my dad was pragmatic.
 He remembered the bad years he’d had.
 He’d say, ‘Get a government job, so you can have a pension…’

 “I got a job adding machines.
 I’m not good with fucking machines.
 They have no personality.
 I went from there to a job selling cups and Sweetheart ice cream cones for the Maryland Cup Corp in Owings Mills, right outside Baltimore.
 I would get up early and work a zillion hours, but it wasn’t for me.